thomasbad/Project_Showcase_System_PHP_Sample/README.md

 After import the db from showcasedb.sql, please make sure to create the account with below information:

-DB ID: admin
+DB ID: root

-DB Password: adminpassword
+DB Password: "blank"